The Sikorsky S-61N is a twin-engine medium utility helicopter with a sealed hull for amphibious operations

 to CHC and being used by part of the CHC "SAR Transition Crew".
 On 30 June 2008, Sikorsky S-61N Mk.II G-BPWB arrived

-At Den Helder, Sikorsky S-61N MkII G-BPWB is used by Bristow in company with Sikorsky S-61N MkII
+1 January 2010.
+At Den Helder, Sikorsky S-61N MkII G-BPWB was used by Bristow in company with Sikorsky S-61N MkII

 G-BIMU on their NOGEPA offshore SAR contract,